All Episodes

 Well, they did not.

-We know that Jerry Nadler and Elijah Cummings and Adam Schiff won't won't focus on this over in the House, but get it to them.
+We know that Jerry Nadler and Elijah Cummings and Adam Schiff won't focus on this over in the House, but get it to them.

-We've already had discussions there, but I want to echo what something that Jim said.
+But I want to echo something that Jim said.

-Thank you, Sean, for being willing to be ridiculed but yet be a voice that allowed us to take that message to the American people.
+Thank you, Sean, for being willing to be ridiculed, but yet be a voice that allowed us to take that message to the American people.

 The American people are smart.

-They know they knew that something was not right, but eventually when everybody else is going the opposite way, sometimes you give up.
+But eventually, when everybody else is going the opposite way, sometimes you give up.

-But uh today is a good day for the American people and the president of the United States.
+But today is a good day for the American people and the president of the United States.

-Um and we've all experienced it, you know, how many conversations have we had?
+I mean, seriously, if you like this president, and we've all experienced it, you know, how many conversations have we had?

 But that can't stop us.